- Category: General News

 - Category: Project Release News

-The Joomla Project is pleased to announce the immediate availability of Joomla 1.5.8 [Wohnaiki].
-This release contains a number of bug fixes and two moderate-level security fixes.
-It has been around two months since Joomla 1.5.7 was released on September 9, 2008.
+This release contains 26 bug fixes, two moderate-level security fixes and one low-level security fix.
+It has been 11 weeks since Joomla 1.5.10 was released on March 28, 2009.
 The Development Working Group's goal is to continue to provide regular, frequent updates to the Joomla community.